reindex-ot/Integrity-Box/README.md

 <summary><strong>Notes</strong></summary>

 <br>
-NOTE: Use Action/WebUI button to report bugs/issues
+NOTE: Use Report a bug/issue button in WebUI to report bugs/issues

 - Hide root properly if play integrity isn't passing for you.
 If you are using a custom rom, make sure you have disabled inbuilt gms spoofing.
 How to disable it?
 Well it depends on what rom you're using.
 Join your rom help group & ask `how to disable it` there.
 - Avoid conflicting or unnecessary modules that expose your root environment